radum/performance-testing-framework/README.md

 ## TODO

+- [ ] Add K6 Grafaba dashboard - https://k6.io/docs/results-visualization/influxdb-+-grafana
 - [ ] Run containers from Jenkins via docker-compose or at leaset the built ones
 - [ ] Test runs comparison
-- [ ] Add JMeter or Gantling load testing
+- [x] Add JMeter or Gantling load testing (UPDATE: Went with K6 as it is very fast and uses less memory.)
 - [ ] Better docs to explain how it should be run
 - [ ] More docs around architecture and how it works
 - [ ] Explain how to test localhost using extra_hosts for wpt-agent